Rickrolling: Rickroll against Scientology and early mainstream coverage

-The first rickroll to gain mainstream attention targeted the Church of Scientology, which had been aggressively trying to censor videos critical of the church.
-The group Anonymous, as part of their Project Chanology to challenge this censoring, protested at the Church's various headquarters by chanting the song and playing it on boomboxes.
+The first rickroll to gain mainstream attention, in February 2008, targeted the Church of Scientology, which had been aggressively trying to remove videos critical of the church.
+The group Anonymous, as part of their Project Chanology to challenge these actions, protested at the Church's various headquarters by chanting "Never Gonna Give You Up" and playing it on boomboxes.
 Several YouTube videos documented these events, including one in which the rickroller falsely described Astley as "some dead guy".
 Members of Anonymous also created a website that mimicked the URL of a Scientologist website denouncing Anonymous, instead playing a rickroll.

-In March 2008, two employees of Eastern Washington University, Pawl Fisher and Davin Perry, rickrolled a number of games by the collegiate basketball team.
+In March 2008, two employees of the athletics department of Eastern Washington University, Pawl Fisher and Davin Perry, rickrolled a number of games by the collegiate basketball team.
 These performances had Perry dressing up as Astley from the video and lip-syncing to the music as a prank before the start of the game.
 Fisher filmed and edited these into a YouTube video that made it appear as a single rickroll interrupting a game.
-After the video received millions of views, it was covered by local television station KHQ as well as The New York Times.
+After the video received millions of views, it was covered by local television station KHQ-TV as well as The New York Times.
 Fisher pranked New York Times reporter Evelyn Nussenbaum by claiming the video was a single, unedited rickroll; the newspaper published a retraction after KHQ reported that this was false.

-The same month, the band Radiohead posted a rickroll claiming to be a download of their new album, In Rainbows.
+Popular blogs such as Gizmodo, Slashdot, and Boing Boing introduced the meme to larger audiences.
+Various Youtube uploads of the music video collectively reached 25 million views by April 2008, one of which, linked from the webpage yougotrickrolled.com, had 7 million views.
+Internet users also created lists of rickroll URLs, browser plugins that claimed to block rickrolls but actually caused them, and a Wikipedia article about the phenomenon.
+As potential victims of rickrolling began to suspect links, pranksters began to hide rickrolls within more complex videos, such as edited versions of scenes from popular media.
+The band Radiohead posted a rickroll claiming to be a download of their new album, In Rainbows, in March 2008.

-Astley first became aware of rickrolling when he fell for the prank through a series of emails an American friend sent him during the early days of the phenomenon, while Astley was on vacation.
-Astley first publicly spoke about rickrolling in a March 2008 interview with The Los Angeles Times, titled "Never Gonna Give You Up, Rick Astley", in which he said:
+Astley first publicly spoke about rickrolling in a March 2008 interview with the Los Angeles Times, titled "Never Gonna Give You Up, Rick Astley", in which he said:

-I think it’s just one of those odd things where something gets picked up and people run with it.
-But that is what’s brilliant about the Internet.
+I think it's just one of those odd things where something gets picked up and people run with it.
+But that is what's brilliant about the Internet.